 - University of Michigan

-Among the world’s top 300 ranking law schools, 50 of them are in the US, and 14 of them are in the top 50.
+Among the world's top 300 ranking law schools, 50 of them are in the US, and 14 of those are in the top 50.

 Getting admitted into a top-ranked law school doesn't necessarily mean you have to attend it.
 Higher-ranked schools cost more and maybe more of a financial burden than you can afford.
 So, unless you are on a full or partial scholarship, you might want to consider a lower-ranked but more budget-friendly law school.